kaitrepte/porE/README.md

 Special thanks goes to Sebastian Schwalbe for writing the GUI and for many other useful discussions.

 ## Additional information
-Limitations: Some elements regarding their vdW radii are not implemented yet.
-More will be done in the future.

 The basic outline of the porE code and its applications are summarized in

 - [K. Trepte and S. Schwalbe, Systematic Analysis of Porosities in Metal-Organic Frameworks](https://chemrxiv.org/articles/Systematic_Analysis_of_Porosities_in_Metal-Organic_Frameworks/10060331)
 - ChemRxiv, DOI: 10.26434/chemrxiv.10060331.v1, 2019
 - ChemRxiv, DOI: 10.26434/chemrxiv.10060331.v2, 2020

 ## Reference results